Applications for eviction

 Who can apply

-An application can be made by anyone who lives in close proximity to the tenant, or is otherwise directly and adversely affected by the disruption.
+Anyone who lives in close proximity to the tenant or is otherwise directly and adversely affected by the disruption can apply.
 This can include:

 - the landlord or agent